T3mmy4P/milestone-project-1/README.md

 ### Built with

-- Semantic HTML5 markup: Used to create a basic website layout
+- Semantic HTML5 markup - Used to create a basic website layout

-- CSS custom properties: Used to create captivating front end design for positive user experience
+- CSS custom properties - Used to create captivating front end design for positive user experience

-- Balsamiq: Used to create wireframes
+- Balsamiq - Used to create wireframes

 ### What I learned

-Diving deep into flex-box and learning how the different properties worked especially vertical alignment helped to make the coding process a lot smoother.

-Using media queries also opened my eyes to various way to play around with responsive design.
-I still have a long way to fo in mastering it but I intend to keep practicing by working on more practice projects.

 ### Continued development

-- I'm hoping to continue working on the design, especially the stylesheet to make it a lot more simplified and easier to read.
+- Simplify css codes for better load time & overall site performance

-- I intend to find an easier to add video files by having a screenshot of the video that links to a site hosting the videos when clicked
+- Add a screenshot of the video that links to a hosting site

-- The drop down menu in the responsive design could look a lot more appealing.
-I intend to use java script to create a better looking drop down menu.
+- Improve the look & layout of the drop down menu

+- Add nav links in the footer for easy access to other pages